Oracle Corporation: Background

-Oracle, the plaintiff, acquired ownership of the Java computer programing language when it acquired Sun Microsystems in January 2010.
+Oracle, the plaintiff, acquired ownership of the Java computer programming language when it acquired Sun Microsystems in January 2010.
 The Java software includes sets of pre-developed software code to allow programs and apps to accomplish common tasks in a consistent manner.
 The pre-developed code is organized into separate "packages" which each contain a set of "classes".
 Each class contains numerous methods, which instruct a program or app to do a certain task.
-Software developers "became accustomed to using Java’s designations at the package, class, and method level".
+Software developers "became accustomed to using Java's designations at the package, class, and method level".

 Oracle and Google (the defendant) tried to negotiate an agreement for Oracle to license Java to Google, which would have allowed Google to use Java in developing programs for mobile devices using the Android operating system.
 However, the two companies never reached an agreement.
 After negotiations failed, Google created its own programming platform, which was based on Java, and contained 37 copied Java packages as well as new packages developed by Google.

 First trial

 In 2010, Oracle sued Google for copyright infringement for the use of the 37 Java packages.
 The case was handled in U.S. District Court for the Northern District of California and assigned to Judge William Alsup (who taught himself how to code computers).
 In the lawsuit, Oracle sought between $1.4 billion and $6.1 billion.
 In June 2011 the judge had to force Google through a judicial order to make public the details about Oracle's claim for damages.

-By the end of the first jury trial (the legal dispute would eventually go on to another trial) the arguments made by Oracle's attorneys focused on a Java function called "rangeCheck"."The argument centered on a function called rangeCheck.
+By the end of the first jury trial (the legal dispute would eventually go on to another trial) the arguments made by Oracle's attorneys focused on a Java function called "rangeCheck":The argument centered on a function called rangeCheck.
 Of all the lines of code that Oracle had tested—15 million in total—these were the only ones that were 'literally' copied.
-Every keystroke, a perfect duplicate." – The Verge, 10/19/17Although Google admitted to copying the packages, Judge Alsup found that none of the Java packages were covered under copyright protection, and therefore Google did not infringe.
+Every keystroke, a perfect duplicate. – The Verge, 10/19/17Although Google admitted to copying the packages, Judge Alsup found that none of the Java packages were covered under copyright protection, and therefore Google did not infringe.